Fernando-Rz/go-playground/README.md

 # go-playground
-This is a repository where I try out things in Go
+This is a repository where I try out things in Go and document for notes